vh-dev10/Accuknox-django-trainee-assignment/question 2.md

 ```
 Explanation:
-1 We define a simple class named MyModel containing a name attribute:.
+1 We define a simple class named MyModel containing a name attribute.<br>
-2. Create a signal receiver called my_signal_handler that's tied to the post_save signal of MyModel :.
+2. Create a signal receiver called my_signal_handler that's tied to the post_save signal of MyModel<br>
-3. In the my_signal_handler function, we print the current thread name so that the calling thread might be matched.
+3. In the my_signal_handler function, we print the current thread name so that the calling thread might be matched.<br>
-4. We print the current thread name in the save_model_instance method just before saving an instance of MyModel:.
+4. We print the current thread name in the save_model_instance method just before saving an instance of MyModel.<br>
-5. Running the above program will ensure that the output reflects the fact that both caller and the signal handler run in the same thread.
+5. Running the above program will ensure that the output reflects the fact that both caller and the signal handler run in the same thread.<br>